GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

   },
  ```
 ## Other functionalities
-  - You can add your own module repository on top of Powershell Gallery if you wish by adding following hash table into Manage-Module.ps1 script
+  - You can add your own module repository on top of Powershell Gallery if you wish by adding following hash table into Manage-Module.ps1 script (section is by default commented out)
   ```Powershell
   $script:repositories = @{
     "NAME_OF_REPO"  = "URL_TO_REPO"